roxk/idlgen/README.md

 ## Usage (C++)

-### Overview
+1. Make sure your project can compile and build.
+2. Add `pch.h`, and other necessary includes in the header of your implementation type.

-1. Edit the header file of your implementation type.
+3. Edit a header file of your implementation type.
-2. Build the project.
+4. Build the project.
 A custom build step would run before compilation.
-3. Viola!
-The idl file of the implementation type has been updated.
+5. Viola!
+The idl file of the implementation type has been generated.
-4. Try deleting the idl file and re-run, you should see the idl file being generated again.

 The library would generate the whole runtimm class definition for you.
 There should be literally zero edit you need to make on the resultant idl file.

+### Automatically Generated Structures

 The library could automatically generate the following structures in an idl files:
-1. Runtime class definition, if an implementation type is found
+- Runtime class definition, if an implementation type is found
-2. All (static) getters, setters, methods, events
+- All (static) getters, setters, methods, events
-3. Import file for an implementation type, if the implementation type is referenced in the runtime class' properties/methods, etc

-The library would not generate the following:
+- Import for another implementation type.
+  - Suppose `A.h` includes `B.h`, and `B.h` contains the definition of the implementation type of `B`, any reference to `B` in `A.h` (projected or implementation), would cause `A.idl` to import `B.idl`.

+### Structures Requiring Author Help

 1. Attributes
 2. Interfaces and base class
-3. Import file of projected types, value types, and enum referenced in the runtime class' properties/methods, etc
+3. Import file of projected types, structs, and enum referenced in the runtime class
-4. Structs

-To help the tool generate these missing pieces, the library defined the following custom attributes, which, when declared for a class, would cause the library to generate the missing pieces.
+The above structures require the help of class author to generate.
+The library defined a set of custom attributes, which, when declared on a class or methods, would allow the library to generate the missing pieces.

+Please see [Idlgen Custom Attributes](#Idlgen-Custom-Attributes) for more details.

+### Structures Not Generated

+- Interface
+- delegate
+- struct
+- enum.
+- Or anything thing that doesn't need an implementation in C++

+Please define them in idl directly.
+They don't need any implementation in the first place.

 ### Idlgen Custom Attributes